Note: Queen of the Mississippi was refurbished and renamed American Heritage in 2022.

 Lunch was followed by a short safety brief and a “meet the staff” introduction.
 Before we knew it…it was 5:30pm and time for the first of seven complimentary cocktail hours throughout the week.

-At sunset we docked in front of the impressive entrance to Oak Alley Plantation.
-Tomorrow morning guests would walk the live oak covered path to the beautifully restored plantation house for a short tour.
+At sunset we docked in front of the impressive oak-lined entrance to Oak Alley Plantation.
+Tomorrow morning, we would walk along the Live Oak canopied path to the beautifully restored plantation house for a short tour.

 Disclaimer: I was a sponsored guest aboard the Queen of the Mississippi.
 As always, all opinions are my own, as are the photos, unless otherwise given credit.